IBM/kif/docs/tutorial.md

 ## 8 Beyond Wikidata

 We begin this section using [DBpedia](https://www.dbpedia.org/) to demonstrate KIF's ability to query knowledge sources other than Wikidata.
-We chose DBpedia mainly because, besides being supported by KIF out-of-the-box, like Wikidata, it allows us to write mundane examples, which can be understood by everybody.
+We chose DBpedia mainly because, besides being supported by KIF out-of-the-box, like Wikidata, it allows us to write mundane examples which can be understood by everybody.
 Besides Wikidata and DBpedia, KIF comes with builtin support for [FactGrid](https://database.factgrid.de/), [PubChem](https://pubchem.ncbi.nlm.nih.gov/), [UniProt](https://www.uniprot.org/), among other sources.
 Most of what is illustrated below using DBpedia can be easily adapted to work with these other sources.

 !!! note